 The Binaytara Foundation (BTF) is looking for a dynamic, motivated and energetic individual to join its team as assistant to the executive director to work from its office in Issaquah, WA.

 To apply: email resume & cover letter to [email protected]

 For someone to be successful in this position, one has to be highly motivated, organized, focused, and passionate about the Binaytara Foundation’s mission.
 In addition, the position requires the following qualifications:

-Education – Bachelor’s degree preferred but will consider highly dynamic candidates with associates degree and non-profit work experience.
+Education – Bachelor’s degree in marketing or public health preferred but will consider highly dynamic candidates with other educational qualifications and non-profit work experience.

 Skills required – Strong verbal and written communication skills required.
 Good command of Microsoft office and computer skills are a must.

 Adobe InDesign, Photoshop, WordPress, email marketing platforms, and social media marketing skills are desired.

 The assistant to the executive director (ED assistant) will have the following responsibilities.
 This list is not all inclusive.
 The ED assistant will take additional responsibilities based on the need of the organization.

 - Create & maintain database records in appropriate formats as directed by the executive director

 - Prepare and file reports including annual reports, financial reports, and project reports